tygerbytes/heroku-buildpack-commithash/README.md

 # Heroku Buildpack: commithash

-This Heroku buildpack enables deploying the current commit hash to an arbitary path in your app.
+This Heroku buildpack enables deploying the current commit hash to an arbitrary path in your app.

 ## Usage